 Sometimes we create a dataset with all the pieces of information in a single cell.
 But while making the final report we need to cut some text from the single cell into a new cell.
 This might seem difficult to you.
-But from now won’t it won’t be a problem for you.
+But from now on it won’t be a problem for you.
 Today in this article, I am going to show you how to cut text using formula in Excel.
-Follow the methods properly to learn how to cut the first, middle, last text, and all texts into different cells.
+Follow the methods properly to learn how to cut the first, middle, last text, or all texts into different cells.

 How to Cut Text Using Formula in Excel: 6 Methods